ErycTheGreat/eryc.my.id-asset/README.md

 The system focuses on:

-- Improving performance of embedded code
+- Optimizing embedded code execution
-- Eliminating the need for paid hosting
+- Removing dependency on paid infrastructure
-- Enabling fully functional features within restricted platforms
+- Enabling full-feature functionality within constrained environments
+- Enforcing SEO control at the edge via Cloudflare Workers

 While built on Google Sites, the approach is not platform-specific.
 Any CMS that supports embedded HTML can apply the same system.

 ---